 Item 503(c) of Regulation S-K and Item 3.D of Form 20-F require companies to disclose the most significant factors that make investments in their securities speculative or risky.
 Companies should disclose cybersecurity risks if they are among such factors, including risks that arise in connection with acquisitions.
-Issues to consider in evaluating cybersecurity risk factor disclosure include: the severity and frequency of any prior cybersecurity incidents; the probability and potential magnitude of cybersecurity incidents; the adequacy and cost of preventative actions; limits on the ability to prevent or mitigate certain cybersecurity risks; aspects of the company's business that give rise to material cybersecurity risks; costs associated with maintaining cybersecurity protections; the potential for reputational harm; regulations that may affect requirements relating to cybersecurity and associated costs; and litigation, regulatory investigation, and remediation costs associated with cybersecurity incidents.
+Issues to consider in evaluating cybersecurity risk factor disclosure include: the severity and frequency of any prior cybersecurity incidents; the probability and potential magnitude of cybersecurity risks; aspects of the company's business that give rise to material cybersecurity risks; costs associated with maintaining cybersecurity protections; the potential for reputational harm; regulations that may affect requirements relating to cybersecurity incidents.
 Companies may need to disclose previous or ongoing cybersecurity incidents or other past events (including those involving suppliers, customers, or competitors) in order to place these discussions in the appropriate context.